Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 2. Okay, say you use extra effort to boost ST 2 by 20% to ST 2.4.
 You can easily calculate a new and improved Basic Lift for that, but otherwise, where’s the playable benefit from ST 2.4?
 You certainly can’t make a standard GURPS roll against it.
 There’s no extra damage.
 Even the ST Roll Table doesn’t seem to help, as it doesn’t cover fractional ST scores.

-3. It’s easier to let extra effort boost ST Roll by a flat amount than have it boost ST by a percentage, then convert that to ST Roll… Extrapolating from the GURPS rules (as done for Lifting skill above), roll Will at -3 for every +1 to ST Roll for the purpose of lifting or digging, or roll at only -2 for every +1 to ST Roll for other purposes.
+3. It’s easier to let extra effort boost ST Roll by a flat amount, than to have it boost ST by a percentage, then convert that to ST Roll.
+Extrapolating from the GURPS rules (as done for Lifting skill above), roll Will at -3 for every +1 to ST Roll for the purpose of lifting or digging, or roll at only -2 for every +1 to ST Roll for other purposes.

 DX Roll, IQ Roll…